rubenfcasal/mpae/cran-comments.md

 The `hatco` dataset is also in Spanish.
 Checking data for non-ASCII characters:
-- Note: found 19 marked Latin-1 strings
+- Found 19 marked Latin-1 strings

 These notes should be ignored.